 PO6: Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+For example, the course "Mathematical Modelling" is done for "real life problems" in which a group of students work together on the same to get the final result.
+This is a kind of training toward this PO.

 PO7: Communication: Communicate effectively on scientific activities with the scientific community and with the society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+For example, the course "Termpaper" is such a course where the students work on a "research" problem in which they do the literature survey, solve the problem, write report and present the outcome in front of the audience.
+This leads to the PO mentioned here.

 PO8: Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of scientific & technological change.
+As one can see in the Syllabus, it contains courses other that class-room teaching (listening/reading/learning/writing), the skill development course, modelling course and research oriented course.
+All these leads to what is mentioned in this PO.